The 3 Most Famous Japanese Bath Salts Brands

 Put about 30 grams of bath salts in a bathtub of warm water (about 200 liters) and dissolve well.

 Bab (バブ) from Kao

 |Bab Bath Salts Mori no Omotenashi, 12 tablets|

 Bab (Bub) is Kao’s flagship bath salts brand with great popularity.
-Since the original product went on the market in 1983, the bath salts in the series have long been loved by many Japanese.
+Since it went on the market in 1983, the bath salts in the series have long been loved by many Japanese people.

-Although most Japanese bath additive products consist of bath salts or liquid-type bath salts, the bath additive of Bab is a tablet-type and features the carbon dioxide gas generated when the tablet is put in hot water.
+While most Japanese bath additive products consist of bath salts or liquid-type bath salts, the bath additive of Bab is tablet-type.

 Bath Roman (バスロマン) from Earth Chemical

 First released in 1964, Bath Roman is the flagship bath salts brand of Earth Chemical, and the product shown above is from the “Yakusen (薬泉: medicinal spring)” line in the series.

 As the meaning of Yakusen indicates, in addition to being packed with mineral components that natural hot spring water actually contains, the bath salts use “Cnidium rhizome extract” known as a plant crude drug.

 In terms of the health benefits, the warm water containing the bath salts improves fatigue, poor circulation due to cold, and symptoms of rheumatism.